Shunxu-H/DayLight/README.md

 - [X] Save pictures
 - [X] Redirect output to a FBO and copy it to a texture / save a file,
 - [X] Rendering for color and depth images
-- [ ] Identify objects which can be seem from a particular camera
+- [X] Identify objects which can be seem from a particular camera
-- [ ] Tansformable--'isVisible', filter out invisible objects while rendering
+- [X] Tansformable--'isVisible', filter out invisible objects while rendering
-- [ ] Standardizing rendering procedures ( render all images given a directory )
+- [X] Standardizing rendering procedures ( render all images given a directory )
+- [ ] Enlarge .obj data for the depth buffer situation

 ## Motivation